kuhumcst/cuphic/README.md

 * `?` - a single-value placeholder.
 * `*` - a multi-value placeholder (0 or more).
 * `+` - a multi-value placeholder (1 or more).
+* `[:<> ...]` - a fragment (repeating pattern among child nodes, 1 or more).
+This syntax is inspired by [Reagent's](https://github.com/reagent-project/reagent) version of React fragments.

 Used on their own, they will stand in for a mix of values when doing comparisons between Hiccup and Cuphic.
 However, they can also be used as _prefixes_ for named values that may be captured or inserted using Cuphic, e.g. `?tag`, `*content`, `+items`.

+Note that currently only a _single_ fragment may exist within a piece of Cuphic.
+The captured fragment section bindings always map to the symbol `<>` in the resulting bindings map.

+---

 Cuphic _looks_ like Hiccup and can _only_ transform Hiccup, but in return respects the set of assumptions that come with looking like Hiccup, e.g. treating attribute maps as optional.
 Cuphic data can be conformed with [clojure.spec](https://clojure.org/about/spec) and spec validation is also performed sporadically as part of the core algorithm.

----

 The Cuphic library is based on two primary functions: